Creative Professional Activity Awards for Faculty

 Nominees will have demonstrated sustained excellence in one or more of the following domains:

-- Demonstrating creativity and accomplishment in a leadership role within the department, the healthcare system or a related professional organization
+- Showing creativity and accomplishment in a leadership role within the department, the healthcare system or a related professional organization

-- Developing and implementing innovative models of clinical programming or service delivery
+- Developing, implementing and evaluating innovative models of clinical programming or service delivery

 - Contributing significantly to system reform, through consultation activities, membership on task forces, development of position papers or participation in policy development